 - C – Clostridium

 - P – Propionibacterium

-If the bacteria is not listed above then it is probably gram negative.
-Common gram negative organisms are:
+If a bacteria is not listed above, it is probably gram-negative.
+Common gram-negative bacteria are:

 - Neisseria gonorrhoea

 - Haemophilia influenza

 - Escherichia coli (E. coli)

 Atypical bacteria cannot be cultured in the normal way or detected using a gram stain.
 Atypical pneumonia refers to pneumonia caused by atypical bacteria.

 The five causes of atypical pneumonia can be remembered with the “Legions of psittaci MCQs” mnemonic: